Duncan G. Stroik: St. Augustine Cathedral

 In 2020, a renovation of St. Augustine Cathedral in Kalamazoo, Michigan, originally designed by Ralph Adams Cram in 1951, was completed.
 The interior modifications intended to elevate the architectural style of the church, which had been designated a cathedral in 1971 with the formation of the Diocese of Kalamazoo.

 Stroik's classical design reflected elements of the original Gothic style of the cathedral.
 Renovations included a new marble sanctuary floor, predella, baldacchino, ambo, cathedra, new and restored altars, and an interior decorative paint scheme.

+Christ Chapel

+Christ Chapel was dedicated on October 2nd to celebrate Hillsdale College's 175th anniversary.
+The 27,000-square-foot chapel serves as a non-denominational shared space for both student religious groups and musical performances.
+The 70-foot tall brick and limestone facade forms a new quadrangle on Hillsdale's campus, and the round portico is supported by eight Doric limestone columns crowned with a 32-foot self-supporting brick dome.
+Limestone columns in the nave are 28 feet tall and support the building structure.